-Sometimes all you need is to turn on your booster, or restart your hotspot to get back into the Michael Scott* groove, and knowing exactly where that tech item is stored will save you from the dreaded Dwight Schrute* withdrawal.
+Sometimes all you need to do is to turn on your booster or restart your hotspot to get back into the Michael Scott groove.
+Knowing exactly where that tech item is stored will save you from Dwight Schrute withdrawal.

-It also allows you to semi-permanently optimize signal enhancing inside your rig.
+It also allows you to semi-permanently optimize signal enhancement inside your rig.

 No more hunting down which window will work best for your antenna at a given location - a tech cabinet will give you a destination to route wiring of your antennas from a roof or other exterior location.
 You can also plan around consistent antenna separation to defeat the evils of booster oscillation (see our Cellular Boosters Guide for more info).

 Mobile internet gadgets tend to require power sources.
 A tech cabinet can provide you with a centralized option for powering all of your gadgets.

 No more fighting with your partner about whether having the coffee maker or the hotspot plugged in is more important; with a tech cabinet, your mobile internet gadgets have a dedicated power feed.